 Amy Young graduated from the University of Exeter in 2015 with one goal: to stave off adulthood with her bumbling brand of awkward quirkiness.
 Apart from a brief stand-up career that lasted approximately five hours, her comedy experience has involved playing 'Beatrice' in Much Ado About Nothing, as well as various drunken Shakespearean scoundrels with the Gloucestershire Youth Players at the RSC.
 Her attempts to locate Hogwarts have so far proven ineffectual.

 Beth is an improviser and sketch performer.
-She is part of comedy troupe, Up The Antics, a cast member in Bristol Improv Theatre’s ’This Is Your Musical’, an improvised musical theatre show, a performer in children’s improvised theatre ‘Pick Your Own…’ as well as other improv and sketch groups in Bristol.
-In her spare time, Beth enjoys playing making music and preparing for the obvious, impending zombie apocalypse.
+As well as Up The Antics, she is a cast member in Bristol Improv Theatre’s ’This Is Your Musical’, an improvised musical theatre show, a performer in children’s improvised theatre shows, and other improv and sketch groups in Bristol.
+In her spare time, Beth enjoys making music and preparing for the obvious, impending zombie apocalypse.

 Former President of Bath Spa University's comedy group The Idle Playthings, Conor flip-flops from his home in Winchester to his residence in Bath with the intent of using his Creative Writing degree in some sort of humorous fashion.
 He has appeared in the Edinburgh Fringe show Ctrl-Alt-Sketch, numerous episodes of Pipped at the Podcast as well as showing up several times at the Antics Jokeshow.
 Conor writes for a cultural website, The Newplex, as well as hosting FaceTurn Wrestling Podcast.